Programmable Dynamic Phase Control of a Quasiperiodic Optical Lattice: Phase Control

 \subsection{Lattice Translation}

-We achieve translations of the quasicrystal lattice by appropriately adjusting the optical phases of four of the lattice beams, relative to the fifth ``reference'' beam with wavevector $\mathbf{k}_5$.
+We achieve translations of the quasicrystal lattice by adjusting the optical phases of four of the lattice beams, relative to the fifth ``reference'' beam with wavevector $\mathbf{k}_5$.
 The relative phases $\varphi_j$ of the four controlled beams for a translation $\delta\mathbf{r}$ satisfy the relation

 for laser wavevectors $\mathbf{k}_j$.
 Details about this relation and its derivation can be found in Appendix \ref{app:tl}.
 The translations are limited only by the speed of the phase control system, and are otherwise arbitrarily tunable.
-For example, we can cause the lattice to move along a circular path, as shown in figure \ref{fig:fig4}(a) by applying the phases shown in figure \ref{fig:fig4}(b), which we calculate by feeding a circular trajectory into equation \ref{eqn:phase-tl}.
+For example, we can cause the lattice to move along a circular path, as shown in Fig. \ref{fig:fig4}a by applying the phases shown in Fig. \ref{fig:fig4}b, which we calculate by feeding a circular trajectory into equation \ref{eqn:phase-tl}.
+Fig. \ref{fig:fig4}c shows the measured beam phases that demonstrate the lattice following a circular trajectory.

-When applying the quasiperiodic lattice potential to ultracold atoms, translations of the lattice in the laboratory reference frame are equivalent to translations of the atomic ensemble in the lattice frame.
+When the quasiperiodic lattice potential is applied to ultracold atoms, translations of the lattice in the laboratory reference frame are equivalent to translations of the atomic ensemble in the lattice frame.
 Our phase control scheme thus allows for nearly arbitrary control over the trajectory of the ensemble through the lattice.
-This level of control enables us to not only position the ensemble anywhere on the lattice, but also to impart any momentum onto the atoms, so long as the phase control signals are within the bandwidth of the phase lock.
-The 350 kHz bandwidth we demonstrate in this paper is large enough compared to the 95 kHz rate of phase evolution required to accelerate the atoms across the edge of the first pseudo-Brillouin zone, as defined in \cite{spurrier_semiclassical_2018}.
+This level of control facilitates positioning the ensemble anywhere on the lattice, and imparting any momentum onto the ensemble, so long as the phase control signals are within the bandwidth of the phase lock.
+The 350 kHz bandwidth we demonstrate in this paper is large compared to the 95 kHz rate of phase evolution required to accelerate the atoms across the edge of the first pseudo-Brillouin zone, as defined in \cite{spurrier_semiclassical_2018}.
 This range of momentum control opens the door to direct probes of the geometry and topology of the effective energy band structure using schemes analogous to those used in \cite{brown_direct_2022}.